metratec/indoor_positioning/README.md

 ```
 # launching the IPS node using a metraTec USB receiver
-$ roslaunch ros_ips ips.launch rec_name:=port rec_value:=/dev/ttyUSB0
+$ roslaunch indoor_positioning ips.launch rec_name:=port rec_value:=/dev/ttyUSB0
 # launching the IPS+ node using a TCP receiver
-$ roslaunch ros_ips ips_plus.launch rec_name:=host rec_value:=192.168.2.223
+$ roslaunch indoor_positioning ips_plus.launch rec_name:=host rec_value:=192.168.2.223
 ```
-If you want to use non-default parameters for any of the nodes you have to specify your own launch files that set the respective parameters however you want.
+If you want to use non-default parameters for any of the nodes you have to set them in the ROS parameter server or write your own launch files that set the respective parameters however you want.
 Take a look at the two launch files mentioned above as an example.

+_Note:_ by setting the ```do_val``` parameter of the launch files to ```True``` you can simultaneously start rviz with predefined settings to display the defined beacon positions, current zone and/or estimated receiver position.

 ### Nodes